jhasumankumar/metrics_cache/README.md

-#    Metrics Cache Sbring Boot that publishes metrics to TSDB dummy client integrated with Coherence and Hazelcast.
+#   Sbring Boot that publishes metrics to TSDB dummy client integrated with Coherence and Hazelcast.

 It uses
 - 1. Coherence 12.2.1 (You can jar to your local repo to test)